Berberine Supplement Designed to Support Heart Health

 So, what is berberine?
 And what is berberine used for?

 Berberine is a substance produced by certain plants, such as common barberry (Berberis vulgaris).
-It is an alkaloid — a “natural, organic compound with a complex molecular structure (heterocyclic), which has marked physiological properties, even at low doses,” according to a hypothesis put forward by Winterstein and Trier, and which has been noted in scientific studies related to alkaloids.
+It is an alkaloid that — as was originally hypothesized by Winterstein and Trier back in 1910 — may produce positive physiological affects even at low doses.
+That hypothesis has since been further tested in scientific studies related to alkaloids.

 In vitro, this alkaloid has potential antioxidant, anti-inflammatory, hypoglycaemic, hypotensive and hypolipidemic effects.
-Perhaps its most important property is that it acts as a calcium channel blocker.
+And, in addition, it may act as a calcium channel blocker.

 Which plants contain berberine?
 It’s found in a wide range of plants, including Mexican prickly poppy, goldenseal, Oregon grape, yellowroot and Berberis aristata, a shrub that grows in the Indian Himalayas.